 Summary:

-Biographical material, extensive diaries, correspondence, notes, writings, business records, sketchbooks and drawings, project files, scrapbooks, printed materials, photographs and slides, motion picture film, and videotape relating to Weem's education and career as a sculptor.
-Also included are ca. 1 foot of papers of Weems' aunt, watercolorist Katharine Ward Lane (1862-1893), including letters, diaries, sketchbooks and photographs.
+The papers of sculptor Katharine Lane Weems, based in Boston, measure 15.6 linear feet and date from 1868-1989.
+The papers include biographical material, extensive diaries, correspondence, writings, personal business records, sketchbooks and drawings, project files, scrapbooks, printed materials, photographs and slides, motion picture film, and videotape relating to Weem's career as a sculptor.
+Also included are papers of Weems's aunt, watercolorist Katharine Ward Lane, which consists of letters, diaries, sketchbooks and photographs.

 Citation: